Non-Fungible Tokens

 A New Era

 In the past, creators have been at the mercy of their respective industries, intermediaries and platforms by having to adhere to their terms and conditions.
 Now however, thanks to NFTs, creators are able to keep track of their entire portfolio of work as it is being bought, sold and traded.

-They can earn royalties, sell directly to consumers without paying commission to middle-men and can enforce specific criteria for their work so that it can’t be sold or traded without their permission.
-Using NFTs, creators get paid and continue to get paid whilst maintaining control over their work.
+Creators can earn royalties and sell directly to consumers without paying commission to middle-men and can enforce specific criteria for their work so that it can’t be sold or traded without their permission.
+Using NFTs, creators get paid and continue to get paid whilst also maintaining control over their work.

 On top of this, when an asset is tokenized (minted on the blockchain), it can be made accessible from anywhere in the world and therefore becomes much easier to trade.
 Consequently, for the first time in human history, anyone, anywhere at anytime has the power to build wealth through fractional ownership of assets that appreciate with time.